xiaoshulittletree/fetal-movement-tracker/README.md

 1. **Start Session**: Begin a 20-minute tracking session
 2. **Record Movements**: Tap the "Record Movement" button each time you feel the baby move
+3. **Movement Clustering**: Movements within 3 minutes are automatically grouped into episodes
-3. **Adaptive Extension**:
+4. **Adaptive Extension**:
-   - If less than 3 movements in 20 minutes → extends to 40 minutes
+   - If less than 3 movement episodes in 20 minutes → extends to 40 minutes
-   - If still less than 3 movements in 40 minutes → extends to 60 minutes
+   - If still less than 3 movement episodes in 40 minutes → extends to 60 minutes
-4. **Export Data**: Download your tracking history as CSV or JSON files
+5. **Export Data**: Download your tracking history as CSV or JSON files

 ## Deployment to GitHub Pages